basho/yokozuna/docs/INSTALL.md

 Install From GitHub
 -----------------

-Unless you plan to submit a patch to Yokozuna or require the latest-n-greatest it is recommended to use the source package as described above.
+Unless you plan to submit a patch to Yokozuna or require the bleeding edge it is recommended to use the official packages described above.

 Clone Riak.